Crusade to save "The living Dinosaurs"

 - 2018: Some six years later, the KC farm recorded increased Caviar sales from a Supermarket deal with growth forecast to exceed £600k by 2020.
 However, the sudden and permanent loss of the farm’s first Managing Director due to severe illness significantly reduced KC’s income for that year and beyond although media and consumer interest in and demand for KC’s new “No kill” product continued to grow.

 - 2020: By the end of 2019 a new MD had been put into place.
-The KC farm’s media profile received a significant national boost by a Caviar product endorsement from the famous Hairy Bikers.
 But just as the farm’s business was re-stabilising before another leap forward, the COVID pandemic hit, negatively impacting the Hospitality Sector as a whole, whilst KC Caviar was further challenged by a devastating loss of Sturgeon due to an unavoidable relocation of the fish into a new facility.

 - 2021: Indeed, after nearly a decade of committing to grow Yorkshire’s (and the UK’s) first “No kill” Caviar business, it had become abundantly clear to the founders, investors and staff that ensuring the safety, security and longevity of the magnificent Sturgeon fish involved had to be and remain the top priority – which compelled the business to reassess its long-term mission and vision.